-Security Officers work throughout the day and evening at the Central Campus and primarily evenings at the Advanced Manufacturing Training Center (AMTC) and at the Monroe Campus.
-Security officers have jurisdiction on all BTC Campus.
+At Central Campus, Security Officers are on duty throughout the day and evening when Central Campus is open.
+Security Officers also provide support to the Advanced Manufacturing Training Center (AMTC) and at the Monroe Campus.
+Security officers have jurisdiction on all BTC campuses.

 In addition, Campus Security Authorities (CSA) have been designated for all sites.
-CSA are those individuals who have significant responsibility for student and campus activities.
+CSAs are those individuals who have significant responsibility for student and campus activities.
 Under the Clery Act a crime is "reported" when it is brought to the attention of a CSA or local law enforcement personnel by a victim, witness, other third party or even the offender.